What’s Better: Kitchen Peninsulas or Kitchen Islands?

 Requirements of kitchen islands and peninsulas

-Island and peninsula spacing and placement are, above all, predicated on the size and layout of your kitchen.
+Island and peninsula placement is, above all, predicated on the size and layout of your kitchen.
 Adequate space between work centers must be maintained both for workflow and for safety.
-You must be able to open cabinet doors without obstruction.
-You must also be able to freely access amenities such as sinks and cooktops.
+You must be able to open cabinet doors and dishwashers.
+You must also be able to freely access sinks and cooktops.

 Walkways that are not work aisles (pass-throughs behind an island, for instance) should be no less than 36 inches wide.